Boiler Condensate Pipe Leaking? Why It Happens and How to Stop It

 Before you can fix the problem, you need to be sure that the leak is actually coming from the condensate pipe.
 Modern gas combi units have several pipes connected to them.
 Identifying the right one is the first step in solving the issue.
 If you’re experiencing other issues with your combi boiler, our combi boiler troubleshooting guide provides comprehensive solutions.

 Because a modern combi boiler is very efficient, it produces a lot of water vapour.
-This vapour turns into a liquid called condensate water.
-This liquid is mildly acidic.
-It must be drained away through this plastic pipe.
+This vapour turns into condensate water, a mildly acidic liquid that must be drained away through the plastic pipe.
 If you see water coming from the plastic pipe, you are looking at a condensate issue.
+If water is coming from the copper pipe, you may have a pressure problem.

 The most obvious sign of leakage is water pooling on the floor directly beneath the boiler.
 You might also notice damp patches on the wall where the pipe passes through to the outside.
 Another common sign is an audible gurgling sound coming from the boiler or the pipework.
 This sound usually means that water is backing up because it cannot flow freely.